-Overall, test drivers are impressed with the LX 570's comfortable ride on pavement and its great capability on rough terrain.
-Some are pleased with its smooth, quiet drivetrain and ample engine power.
-However, one of the LX's primary weaknesses is its fuel economy, which several reviewers note is low, even for the large SUV class.
+Overall, test drivers are impressed with the 2013 Lexus LX 570's comfortable ride on pavement and its great capability on rough terrain.
+Some are also pleased with its smooth, quiet drivetrain and ample engine power.
+One of the LX's primary weaknesses is its fuel economy, which several reviewers note is low, even for the large SUV class.

 - "The overall driving experience is Lexus smooth and Lexus quiet." -- AutoWeek

 - "Few luxury SUVs handle on-road duties as well as the off-road ones like the LX.
 Plenty of power to tow or just go really fast.
 Refined and quiet, the epitome of Lexus luxury." -- Car and Driver

 - "The 2013 Lexus LX 570's calling card is its versatility." -- Edmunds

 - "And then there's the fuel economy.
 The trip computer read all of 13.7 mpg when I turned in the keys." -- Automobile Magazine

 The 2013 Lexus LX 570 is powered by a 5.7-liter V8 that produces 383 horsepower and 403 pound-feet of torque.
 Power is routed through a six-speed automatic transmission.
 According to the EPA, the LX achieves 12/17 mpg city/highway, which is a bit low for the class.
 The LX has a maximum towing capacity of 7,000 pounds.

 Reviewers concur that for such a large, heavy SUV, the Lexus LX moves decently fast thanks to its powerful V8 and quick-shifting transmission.